cjsingh8512/azure-cosmosdb-mongodbshardedcluster/README.md

 <img src="https://raw.githubusercontent.com/cjsingh8512/azure-cosmosdb-mongodbshardedcluster/users/chsi/images/Mongo Sharded Cluster.png" />

 ## Important Notice
-Each VM of the shard uses raid0 to improve performance.
+1. Each VM of the shard uses raid0 to improve performance.
 The number and the size of data disks(setup raid0) on each shard VM are determined by yourself.
 However, there is number and size of data disks limit per the VM size.
-Before you set number and size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice.
+Before you set number and size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice
+2. Mongo router server is enabled with SSL.
+The certificate used for SSL has the same subject name as the FQDN of the server.
+Therefore, if you want to connect to the server from a driver or desktop client without enabling the setting **IngnoreInvalidHostnames** please use the FQDN as part of the connection string

 ## After deployment, you can do below to verify if the sharding cluster really works or not: